Cape May County Coast Guard Community Foundation

 We envision Cape May County as a vibrant and welcoming “hometown” for Coast Guard personnel and their families.

-Our Mission is to nurture strong relationships between Coast Guard members, their families and the community.
+Our Mission is to nurture the special relationships between Coast Guard members, their families, Recruits and the community.

 We are guided by our desire to be accountable, dependable and trustworthy — and our drive to deliver excellence — because of the value we place on the service to country of Coast Guard personnel and their families.
-Our Foundation will strive to mirror the honor of those we serve.
+Our Foundation strives to mirror the honor of those we serve.

 A Proud Coast Guard Community